Fani Willis skips a Georgia state Senate hearing while challenging subpoena

 Democratic committee member Sen. Harold Jones II told reporters that the committee is politically motivated and is “basically trying to serve the interests of former President Trump.”
 He said lawmakers should instead be spending their time on issues that are important to Georgians.

-Among the alleged misconduct the committee is looking into is Willis’ hiring of special prosecutor Nathan Wade, with whom she had a romantic relationship, to lead the prosecution against Trump and others.
+Among the alleged misconduct the committee is investigating is Willis’ hiring of special prosecutor Nathan Wade, with whom she had a romantic relationship, to lead the prosecution against Trump and others.
 The resolution creating the committee says the romantic relationship amounted to a “clear conflict of interest and a fraud upon the taxpayers” of the county and state.

 Willis and Wade have acknowledged the relationship but have said it began after he was hired and ended before the indictment against Trump was filed.
-They have also said they split costs of their travel evenly.

-Trump and other defendants argued that the relationship created a conflict of interes t that should disqualify Willis and her office from continuing with her prosecution of the case.
+Trump and other defendants argued that the relationship created a conflict of interest that should disqualify Willis and her office from continuing with her prosecution of the case.
 Fulton County Superior Court Judge Scott McAfee in March ruled that Willis’ actions showed a “tremendous lapse in judgment,” but he did not find a conflict of interest that would disqualify Willis.
 He said she could continue her prosecution as long as Wade stepped aside, which he did.

 Trump and others have appealed that ruling to the Georgia Court of Appeals, which has scheduled arguments for December.